aws-samples/configuring-qbusiness-with-idc-tti/webapp/README.md

 The environment file (`.env`) has two sections: Oauth client and application configuration.
 #### OAuth Client Configuration:
 * **issuer_url:** The _issuer_url_ is the primary URL hosted by OIDC Identity Provider to facilitate discovery, and authorization and identity token generation.
-Refer to `Creating OIDC Web Application in external identity provider` section for examples of issuer_url for your IdP provider.
+Refer to `Registering sample web application with OIDC compliant identity provider` section for examples of issuer_url for your IdP provider.
 * **client_id:** The _client_id_ is a public identifier for apps.
 A unique ID is generated by your IdP when creating n OIDC Web App.
 * **client_secret:** The _client_secret_ is a secret known only to the application and the authorization server.
 The secret is generated by your IdP when creating n OIDC Web App.